 Somewhere shortly after mid-semester:

 Depending on school calendar, it may already time to plan for next semester!
-Sometime during this period your student should meet with his advisor to plan a schedule for next semester.
+Sometime during this period your student should meet with their advisor to plan a schedule for next semester.
 Students may be able to register for courses on-line sometime after this period.
 Each school handles course registration slightly differently.
 Students should not register for courses if they have not met with their academic advisor.
 Advisors can often suggest appropriate course sequences, guide students toward appropriate course choices, help students navigate what are sometimes confusing or overwhelming requirements.
 Students who work closely with their advisors can avoid costly mistakes.

 Nearing the end: